-How can I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instances?
+How do I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instance?

 I'm experiencing high CPU utilization on my Amazon Relational Database Service (Amazon RDS) for MySQL DB instances.
 How can I troubleshoot and resolve high CPU utilization?

 Increases in CPU utilization can be caused by several factors, such as user-initiated heavy workloads, multiple concurrent queries, or long-running transactions.